Vega de Santa María

 Vega de Santa María is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2023 census (INE), the municipality has a population of 76.

 The municipality is located at a distance about 90 km northwest of Madrid, 20 km north of Avila.

 The most popular holidays are in honour of Nuestra Señora de la Asunción (Our lady of the Ascension – August 15) and Purísima Concepción (Immaculate conception – December 8).